nkhine/iTools-Documentation/itools/xapian.rst

 ::

     >>> from itools.xapian import Catalog
-    >>>
+    >>> fields = {'url': URI(is_key_field=True, is_stored=True,
+    ...                      is_indexed=True),
+    ...           'body': Unicode(is_indexed=True)}
-    >>> catalog = Catalog('catalog_test')
+    >>> catalog = Catalog('catalog_test', fields)

-This call expects the file system path where the catalog was created.
+This call expects the file system path where the catalog was created and the fields :obj:`dict` used to construct the database.
+This :obj:`dict` can be larger to index new documents with some other fields, but not smaller.

 Just to summarize these are the ways to build and to load, respectively, a catalog object:

-* :func:`make_catalog(path)`
+* :func:`make_catalog(path, fields)`

     Creates a new and empty catalog at the given path.
 Returns a catalog object (instance of the :class:`Catalog` class).
-* :class:`Catalog(path)`
+* :class:`Catalog(path, fields)`

     Loads the catalog at the given path.

-The fields to be indexed are defined by the indexed objects.
+The fields to be indexed are given by the indexed documents.
 This we will see in the next section.

 Catalog Aware objects
 =====================

-Objects to be indexed must inherit from the base class :class:`CatalogAware`, and implement the two methods :func:`get_catalog_fields` and :func:`get_catalog_values`:
+Objects (or documents) to be indexed must inherit from the base class :class:`CatalogAware`, and implement the method :func:`get_catalog_values`:

-.. class: CatalogAware
+.. class:: CatalogAware

-    .. method:: get_catalog_fields()

-        Returns a list with the definition of the fields to be indexed.
-Each item of the list is a field, section :ref:`xapian-fields` explains the details.

     .. method:: get_catalog_values()

         Returns a dictionary with the field values for this instance.
 The dictionary maps field names to field values.

+The fields are defined during the creation or the opening of the database.

 .. _xapian-fields: